enova/enova-python/README.md

 # Note!!!

-I am not the origional authur of this cookbook.
+Enova is not the origional authur of this cookbook.
+The poise-python cookbook has been archived.
-This is a patched fork for other users who still use it and need fixes
+As a result, Enova has forked and patched this cookbook for users that still require fixes.

-It can be used by adding the following to your berks file
+It can be used by adding the following to your berks file:
 ```
 cookbook 'poise-python', git: 'https://github.com/enova/enova-python.git'
 ```

-if you need the install function youll need to lock to pip 18 currently in your attributes or recipe attribute line
+if you need the install function you'll need to lock to pip 18 currently in your attributes or recipe attribute line
 ```
 default['poise-python']['options']['pip_version'] = '18.0'